catseye/Chrysoberyl/article/Gewgaws.md

 *   reference implementation name: colourring.js
 *   online @ [catseye.tc](https://catseye.tc/installation/Colourring)

-An attempt to make some generative art with as much coour contrast as possible, or at least, a lot of colour contrast.
+An attempt to make some generative art with as much colour contrast as possible, or at least, a lot of colour contrast.

 ### Eine kleine Glitchfraktal